Somu796/limmaGenie/README.md

 ## 🔐 To Get DB Access

-To get access to the MongoDB database for full functionality, please email:
+To get access to the database for full functionality, please email:

 📧 **bkushagra100@gmail.com**

-Include your GitHub ID and reason for requesting access.
+📧 **sudiptakh037@gmail.com**

 ---